raphael-group/magi/README.md

 8. View the website at `http://localhost:8000/`.

-### Statistics Engine ###

-The MAGI stats server is required for MAGI to provide enrichment statistics for various data.
-To set up the compute engine:

-1. Clone the MAGI statistics server repository from: https://github.com/raphael-group/magi-stat-server.
-2. Follow the installation instructions.
-You will need Python 2.7 and the packages in statserver/requirements.txt in order to run the statistics server.
-3. The statistics server can be run to listen on port 9999 with the following:

-        python statserver/statserver.py --port 9999

-Note that MAGI's statistics server is only required for computing enrichment statistics.

 ### Configuration ###

 Users can customize MAGI and integrate it with different APIs by setting Linux environment variables.
 (For a quick tutorial, see [this blog post on Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-a-linux-vps).)